Important: This article applies to customers with SSL services only.

 To generate your CSR, you will need to log into your server and use the OpenSSL software to generate a CSR and private key.

-- openssl req -nodes -newkey rsa:2048 -sha1 -keyout myser.key -out server.csr
+openssl req -nodes -newkey rsa:2048 -keyout myserver.key -out server.csr

-- This will generate two files:
+This creates two files:

 - CSR called server.csr

-- A challenge password [ ]
+- A challenge password

-- An optional company name [ ]
+- An optional company name

-- The CN field or Common Name is where you should enter the fully qualified domain name of the website, which requires the certificate.
+- The CN field or Common Name is where you should enter the fully qualified domain name of the website, which requires the certificate

 The myserver.key file should be kept secure, such as readable only by root on Linux systems.
 Removing the -nodes option from the openssl command will request a password and encrypt the private key.
 This can increase security, but note that the password will be required each time Apache is restarted.